astronights/ticker-trade/README.md

 ## Usage

+> **NOTE**: The `config.py` and the `trading/algorithm.py` in this section need to be manually created.
+These are not committed to avoid open sourcing proprietary trading algorithms.

 1. **Configure the project**

 Ensure that your Interactive Brokers account credentials and desired trading parameters are correctly set in the `config.py`.